aiplans/aiplans.github.io/callforpapers.md

 We invite all students, researchers, language designers and AI practitioners to take part in the first annual workshop on Advances in Programming Languages and Neurosymbolic Systems (AIPLANS), to be held Dec.
 13th or 14th at NeurIPS 2021.
 AIPLANS welcomes submissions relevant to the fields of programming language and machine learning research.
 Authors who traditionally publish in venues such as SIGPLAN, SIGSOFT and other ACM venues are especially encouraged to submit work that may be relevant to the machine learning and reasoning community, provided that effort is taken to ensure its accessibility.
 Didactic submissions of outstanding clarity and reproducibility will be given special consideration.

+When you are ready to submit, please do so using the following URL: [https://openreview.net/group?id=NeurIPS.cc/2021/Workshop/AIPLANS](https://openreview.net/group?id=NeurIPS.cc/2021/Workshop/AIPLANS)

 # Key Dates

 AIPLANS has four important dates to keep in mind: